aai-institute/beyond-jupyter/oop-essentials/04-selected-design-patterns/README.md

         ...
 ```

-Apart from the injection of creation mechanisms, factories can be used as configuration items which can more readily be stored or transferred.
+Apart from the injection of creation mechanisms, factories can be used as configuration objects which can more readily be stored or transferred than the objects themselves.
 If, for instance, the actual object would be difficult to persist for technical reasons, has an unstable representation or is excessively large, it can make sense to use a factory instead of the actual object.

+There is also an alternative notion of a factory:
-We can also make use of **functions as factories**, which, in OOP, are typically implemented as static methods or class methods.
+We can make use of **functions as factories**, which, in OOP, are typically implemented as static methods or class methods.
 In particular, such factories are frequently used to provide alternative construction mechanisms for objects and use the naming scheme `Class.from_something`.
 For instance, we may want to be able to load an `RLAgent` from a persisted pickle file and add a class method `from_pickle_file` to obtain an instance of the class: